IanLew/epg/API.md

 ```javascript
 epg.cursor.parent(first, second);  // return the target parent element exists.
 ```
-`first` is the parent Element, must. `second` is find the child element of the parent element, optional.
+`first` is the parent element, must. `second` is find the child element of the parent element, optional.
 If `second` is not exists, the default value is the current focus.
-These two parameters are allowed to be `string` and `only DOM object`.
+These two parameters are allowed to be `string` or `only DOM object`.
 ```javascript
 epg.cursor.index(parent, target);  // return the target element is indexed by the parent element.
 ```
-`parent` is the parent Element, must. `target` is child element under the parent element, optional.
+`parent` is the parent element, must. `target` is child element under the parent element, optional.
 If `target` is not exists, the default value is the current focus.
-These two parameters are allowed to be `string` and `only DOM object`.
+These two parameters are allowed to be `string` or `only DOM object`.
 ```javascript
 epg.cursor.next(dir);  // return next focus.
 ```
-`dir`, Specifies the direction of the next focus.<br>
+`dir`, specifies the direction of the next focus.<br>
 Functions that can still be called externally:
 ```javascript
 // Internal call: